Civil Rights

 What Happens Next

-- Urgent review and claim pathway selection (state/federal strategy).
+- Attorney review and claim pathway selection (state/federal strategy).

 - Evidence preservation and witness development.